Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

 \subsection{2D halo dynamics}

 When the halo dimensions become non negligible compared to the size of the droplet, the 1D calculations developed above are expected to be less accurate.
-Below we evaluate the corrections needed to the one-dimensional model and derive a full set of equations describing the dynamics for any halo dimension, assuming that the imbibition front has a circular shape that grows radially, with a radius
+Below we evaluate the corrections needed to the one-dimensional model and derive a full set of equations describing the dynamics for any halo dimension, assuming that the imbibition front has a circular shape that grows radially, with a radius $R(t) = \idx{R}{drop} + L(t)$ measured from the center of the drop (see Figure \ref{fig : ExpSetup}).